Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Numerical Results

 There the gradient norm $|\nabla \hat J(u_k)|_{L^2(0,T;U)}$, the true errors $e_u(u_k)$ and the error estimators $\Da(u_k)$ and $\Db(u_k)$ are plotted over the outer iterations $k$ of Algorithm~\ref{alg:ROM_OPT} for $\beta\in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1} \}$.
 We observe that the upper estimator is sharp, whereas the lower estimator is less accurate due to the possibly coarse approximation $c_\mathsf a$ of the lower bound constant given in \eqref{eq:lower constant}.
 Moreover, the lower bound matches the gradient norm, i.e., $\Da(u_k)\approx |\nabla \hat J(u_k)|_{L^2(0,T;U)}$, since it holds $\bar c\approx 1$ for $\beta\in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1} \}$.
 In total, Corollary~\ref{cor:error_est_control} is numerically verified.

-In Figure~\ref{fig:basissize}, we consider the basis size $r_k$ over the outer iterations $k$ of Algorithm–\ref{alg:ROM_OPT} for $\beta\in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1} \}$.
-In all cases, we observe a monotonically increasing effect of the basis size.
-This is due accumulation of snapshot information by the snapshot selection strategy in Algorithm~\ref{alg:ROM_OPT}.
+In {Table~\ref{tab:basisize}}, we consider the basis size $r_k$ over the outer iterations $k$ of Algorithm–\ref{alg:ROM_OPT} for $\beta\in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1} \}$.
+In all cases, we observe a monotonically increasing effect of the basis size. {This is due to the accumulation of snapshot information by the snapshot selection strategy in Algorithm~\ref{alg:ROM_OPT}}.
 Since the initial guess $u_0$ and initial value $y_0$ are chosen to be zero, the basis size for the first iteration only contains information about the adjoint state, resulting in a smaller basis size.
-Then, the algorithm moves quickly towards the optimal solution, and the basis size increases (due to accumulation of information) and stabilizes around $r=20$ to $r=40$ for all cases.
+Then, the algorithm moves quickly towards the optimal solution, and the basis size increases and stabilizes around $r=20$ to $r=40$ for all cases.